judywangstat/HCP/README.md

 **HCPclust** is an R package for **Hierarchical Conformal Prediction (HCP)**.
 It targets **clustered / longitudinal** data where each subject has repeated measurements with **within-subject dependence**, and the outcome can be missing under a covariate-dependent **Missing At Random (MAR)** mechanism.

+## Reproducibility

+This repository contains only the **R package**, which provides the core functions for the HCPclust method.
+All **reproducibility materials** are maintained in a separate repository, [link], which includes complete scripts, data-processing pipelines, and configuration details required to fully reproduce the simulation results and real-data analyses presented in the paper.

 ## Installation